 In order to meet the needs of gifted students, the Ministry is establishing a framework to identify, support and nurture talents at the different educational stages.
 This framework includes discovering and preparing developmental plans for gifted students, monitoring their development and ensuring their continuity as they progress through their education.
 It also includes providing special programs based on best practices, tools, and methods of evaluation and identification of talent and abilities as well as helping teachers and parents discover and support gifted students.

-The Semester 1 Mid-Term Exams will start next Sunday, October 18th, as per the schedules below:
+The Semester 1 End of Term Exams will start Monday, November 30th, as per the schedules below:

-Exams Schedule - Grade 11 - Arts and Humanities Track
+Exams Schedule - Grade 12 - Arts and Humanities Track (Day/Adult Education)

 End of Term 1 Exams Schedule Academic Year 2020-2021 Grade 11 – Arts and Humanities Track (Day-Adult Education)